anshul-031/sales-analyser/README.md

 - **Actionable Recommendations**: Specific steps for improvement
 - **Full Transcription**: Complete call transcript
 - **Export Options**: Download as JSON

+### 4. Use AI Chat Assistant

+- **Interactive Q&A**: Ask questions about your call recordings
+- **Contextual Insights**: Get specific answers based on transcription and analysis
+- **Smart Recommendations**: Receive personalized improvement suggestions
+- **Multi-Call Analysis**: Compare and analyze across multiple recordings

+**Example Questions:**
+- "What were my main strengths in this call?"
+- "How can I improve my closing techniques?"
+- "What objections did the customer raise?"
+- "Compare my performance across all calls"
+- "Give me specific examples of good communication"

 ## 📊 Analysis Framework